 The OPC program gained extra momentum when Malaysia expressed an interest in acquiring a similar class of Offshore Patrol Vessel (OPV).
 The political and financial advantage of a joint Australia-Malaysia OPC/OPV program was irresistible, particularly as the RMN’s requirement was for 27 such vessels against Australia’s nine.

 But at 81.5m long and just 1350 tonnes displacement, the OPC design was too small to accommodate the 10-tonne Seahawk.
-A smaller helicopter in the 5-6 tonne class was required, and as no aircraft had yet been procured for the Anzac frigate it was decided that it would carry the same helicopter type as the OPC.
+A smaller helicopter in the 5-6 tonne class was required, and as no aircraft had yet been procured for the Anzac frigate it was decided that the OPC would dictate the helicopter type, and the Anzacs would follow suit.
 This essentially killed any notion of further Seahawks, and significantly limited the field of aircraft available.
-But a third factor was in the making that would also fundamentally affect equipment specification: the number of crew the aircraft would carry.

 Naval helicopters typically carried at least a three-man crew – certainly those with complex weapon/sensor systems.
 The Seahawk was a good example, with a single pilot in the right-hand seat, an Observer/TACCO in the left and a SENSO at the console in the cabin.
-The concept for Sea 1411 was to remove one crewmember by combining the TACCO and SENSO roles into a single station.
-The reasons were logical: reduction to just two people would not only save weight (that could be used for greater endurance/payload), but would also alleviate aircrew recruiting and training pressures being experienced by the RAN.
+But the concept for Sea 1411 was to remove one crewmember by combining the TACCO and SENSO roles into a single station.
+The reasons were logical: reduction to just two people would not only save weight that could be used for greater endurance/payload, but would also alleviate the aircrew recruiting and training pressures being experienced by the RAN.